chainer/chainer/docs/source/chainermn/model_parallel/model_parallel_on_chainermn.rst

 Step 2: Datasets and Iterators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In model parallel, there are three types of processes regarding to datasets.
+In model parallel training, all processes belong to at least one of the following dataset input patterns.

 1. model inputs come from datasets, and each process takes different mini-batches
 2. model inputs come from datasets, and several processes share the same mini-batches